HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 These directives define the concept of parallelism in OpenMP.
 The concept is implemented using the same model described in [Section II](#computational model).
 The implementation is presented below for two cases: (i) OpenMP without introducing the data directive and (ii) OpenMP with the data directive.
 This Comparison allows us to identify the benefit of data management during the data-transfer between the host and a device.
 This in turn provides insights into the performance of the OpenMP features.

 In the left-hand-side of the OpenMP application, the arrays **f** and **f_k**, which define the main components of the compute region, are copied from the host to a device and back, respectively via the clause **map**.
 Once the data are offloaded to a device, the parallelism gets executed according to the scenario described above.
-This scheme repeats itself at each iteration, resulting in a low performance as shown in [Fig. 3](#Fig3).
+This scheme repeats itself at each iteration, which causes a low performance as shown in [Fig. 3](#Fig3).
+Here the computing time is 119.6 s, which too high compared to 76.52 s in the serial case.
+A similar behavior is observed in the OpenACC application.

-The performance of our OpenMP experiment is depicted in [Fig. 3](#Fig3).
-The figure shows how the performance gets improved when introducing the data directive in the begining of the iteration.
-This implementation has the advantage of keeping the data in the device during the iteration process and copy them back to the host only at the end of the iteration.
-By doing so, the performance is improved by almost a factor of 20: it goes from .. in the absence of the data directive to 2.1 s their presence.
-As in OpenACC application, the performance can be further tuned by introducing additional clauses, specifically, the clauses **collapse** and **schedule** which here permit to reduce the computing time from to ...
+The OpenMP performance however gets improved when introducing the directive **data** in the begining of the iteration.
+This implementation has the advantage of keeping the data in the device during the iteration process and copying them back to the host only at the end of the iteration.
+By doing so, the performance is improved by almost a factor of 22, as depicted in [Fig. 3](#Fig3): it goes from 119.6 s in the absence of the data directive to 5.4 s when the directive is introduced.
+As in OpenACC application, the performance can be further tuned by introducing additional clauses, specifically, the clauses **collapse** and **schedule** which here permit to reduce the computing time from 5.4 s to 2.15 s.

-The description of the compute constructs and clauses implemented in our application is provided in the [Table.
+The description of the compute constructs and clauses used in our OpenMP application is provided in the [Table.
 1](Table1) together with those of OpenACC.

-An additonal application of OpenMP offloading implemented in C can be found [here](https://documentation.sigma2.no/code_development/guides/ompoffload.html).
+For further OpenMP tutorials, we refer to a different scenario implemented in C, which can be found [here](https://documentation.sigma2.no/code_development/guides/ompoffload.html).

-copy arrays from the host to the device and back to the host at the end of the loop.

 ```bash
           **OpenMP without data directive**            |                 **OpenMP with data directive**